Peter Schiff: Bitcoin

 Schiff is a vocal Bitcoin sceptic.
 At times he has remarked that he sees Bitcoin as resembling the tulip mania bubble.

 On January 19, 2020, Schiff claimed that his Bitcoin wallet got 'corrupted' and that he had therefore lost all the bitcoin he ever owned, through no fault of his own.
 "My wallet got corrupted somehow and my password is no longer valid.
 So now not only is my Bitcoin intrinsically worthless; it has no market value either.
 I knew owning Bitcoin was a bad idea, I just never realized it was this bad."
-This claim turned out to be false as later explained by Erik Voorhees, as he confirmed that he had, indeed, helped Schiff to set up his Bitcoin wallet, and wrote that Schiff "forgot (the) pw, and never recorded (his recovery) phrase".
+This claim was said to be false as later explained by Erik Voorhees, as he confirmed that he had, indeed, helped Schiff to set up his Bitcoin wallet, and wrote that Schiff "forgot (the) pw, and never recorded (his recovery) phrase".
 "If I gave him an ounce of gold and he dropped it on the sidewalk would he similarly condemn the precious metal as a foolish monetary system?"